-Value Drug Mart Associates Ltd. endeavors to provide its shareholders, members, employees and customers with the highest quality of services and products.
+Value Drug Mart Holdings Inc. endeavors to provide its shareholders, members, employees and customers with the highest quality of services and products.
 To provide this high level of service, information about individuals is sometimes collected, used and / or disclosed as a result of legal, administrative, promotional and internal management purposes.
-This personal information helps Value Drug Mart Associates Ltd. form strong relationships with these individuals and as such we treat this information with the highest degree of integrity.
+This personal information helps Value Drug Mart Holdings Inc. form strong relationships with these individuals and as such we treat this information with the highest degree of integrity.
 Value Drug Mart Associates complies with all federal and provincial legislation as it pertains to the protection of personal information of all individuals associated with our business.
-Further to these legal requirements, we have adopted the following privacy principles, policies and practices to ensure we protect the privacy of individuals associated with Value Drug Mart Associates Ltd.
+Further to these legal requirements, we have adopted the following privacy principles, policies and practices to ensure we protect the privacy of individuals associated with Value Drug Mart Holdings Inc.

 Principle 1 — Accountability